Early Malay nationalism: Towards independence

-Later, the British government implemented the Briggs Plan, which moved Chinese villagers living near the jungles, who often voluntarily provided or were coerced into providing assistance and supplies to MCP guerillas, to "New Villages".
-These New Villages, which were equipped with amenities such as electricity and piped water, were surrounded with perimeter fencing and armed guards to prevent attacks from the communist soldiers.
+Later, the British government implemented the Briggs Plan, which moved Chinese villagers living near the jungles, who often voluntarily provided or were coerced into providing assistance and supplies to MCP guerillas, to "new villages".
+These new villages, which were equipped with amenities such as electricity and piped water, were surrounded with perimeter fencing and armed guards to prevent attacks from the communist soldiers.
 It was hoped that by providing the Chinese with such facilities, they would be converted from "reservoirs of resentment into bastions of loyal Malayan citizenry".
-However, critics argue that the homogenous nature of New Villages – with the few multiracial ones eventually failing or turning into ghettoes – worked against this goal, instead accentuating communalist fervour and causing racial polarisation, especially in politics, as electoral constituencies would now be delineated more along racial lines.
-Previously, the Chinese had been spread out geographically, but the Briggs Plan would now bring together rural Chinese from all over the country and concentrate them in the New Villages.
+However, critics argue that the homogenous nature of new villages – with the few multiracial ones eventually failing or turning into ghettoes – worked against this goal, instead accentuating communalist fervour and causing racial polarisation, especially in politics, as electoral constituencies would now be delineated more along racial lines.
+Previously, the Chinese had been spread out geographically, but the Briggs Plan would now bring together rural Chinese from all over the country and concentrate them in the new villages.
 There was significant resentment towards the programme both among the Chinese and Malays.
-The Chinese frequently suffered from collective punishment, preventive detention and summary deportation aimed at weeding out communist supporters, while the Malays were incensed at the infrastructure provided for the New Villages as their own settlements remained undeveloped.
+The Chinese frequently suffered from collective punishment, preventive detention and summary deportation aimed at weeding out communist supporters, while the Malays were angry at the infrastructure provided for the new villages as their own settlements remained undeveloped.

-In the early 1950s, Onn Ja'afar begin to agitate in favour of opening UMNO membership to all Malayans, and to rename it as the United Malayan National Organisation.
-He was defeated, however, in an internal power struggle, and resigned in 1951 to found the Independence of Malaya Party (IMP).
+In the early 1950s, Onn Jaafar begin to argue in favour of opening UMNO membership to all Malayans, and to rename it as the United Malayan National Organisation.
+However, he was defeated in an internal power struggle, and resigned in 1951 to found the Independence of Malaya Party (IMP).
 He was succeeded by Tunku Abdul Rahman (often known as "the Tunku").

 Upon succeeding to the UMNO Presidency, the Tunku insisted that sovereignty over the Malaya be given to the Malays, and expressed concern over a lack of loyalty to Malaya among non-Malays, demanding that they clarify their allegiance before they were accorded citizenship.
 He went on to say that "For those who love and feel they owe undivided loyalty to this country, we will welcome them as Malayans.
 They must truly be Malayans, and they will have the same rights and privileges as the Malays."
 Not long after, in 1952, however, he appeared to contradict himself, and insisted that "Malaya is for the Malays and it should not be governed by a mixture of races."
 Malays, he argued, would have to safeguard their rights over Malaya, "which is ours, for the benefit of our future generation."